-• During Week 1 of the semester, if a student does not complete at least one of the Week 1 assignments, student is documented as a "no show" and is withdrawn from the course.
+• During Week 1 of the semester, if a student does not complete at least one assignment OR initiate contact with me to ask a question about the academic subject studied in the course (writing, research, etc.), the student is documented as a "no show" and is withdrawn from the course.
+If you are withdrawn as a no-show, you are still financially responsible for the course.